contentascode/safetag/docs/index.md

 ## Features

-This framework currently enables users to:
+This toolkit currently enables users to:
  - Deploy and navigate a local version of the SAFETAG content
  - Customise SAFETAG content locally and preview changes including
     - Modifying the taxonomy